 As the name suggests, these cards allow you to have different currencies on one card.
 This is handy if you want to use the card for multiple trips or if you are visiting several countries during one holiday.
 It also means you can either choose to lock in an exchange rate when you load a particular currency or, instead, keep some of the money in sterling and transfer it into another currency later down the line.
 It is worth noting that you could face an additional 2% fee for converting money on the card from Sterling into another currency depending on the terms and conditions of the card.

 Some cards can hold a number of different currencies, with the individual balances in each one kept separate and viewed easily.
-However, you need to keep in mind the card will limit the maximum amount you can load on it, so you may want to consider how much you are likely to want to spend in each currency before loading to avoid having to pay additional top-up fees later down the line.
+However, you need to keep in mind that the card will limit the maximum amount you can load on it, so you may want to consider how much you are likely to want to spend in each currency before loading to avoid having to pay additional top-up fees later down the line.

 Sterling prepaid travel cards